 I’ve seen some pretty cool looking frames around the blog world lately.
-Taking an old frame and turning it into something new is something I love to do, but never seem to have the time anymore.
+Taking an old frame and turning it into something new is something I love to do, creating fun wall art.
 I have noticed that a lot of crafters are using vinyl lettering to dress up their projects.
 Those vinyl letters are truly awesome, but I didn’t have any… so I improvised.
 I used several items from around the house in order to make my own letters.
 Here’s how to make your own.

 Decorative Framed Map